NETWAYS/jenkins-training/Beispiel/02_hello_jenkins.md

 # About Exit Codes
 * Jenkins Job states come in three flavours
  - Blue: Success!
 Job exited with true or 0
  - Red: Failure!
-Job jexited with false or !0
+Job exited with false or !0
  - Yellow: Unstable.
 Post-build actions can set this code